-- i) More than 70 shortnose sturgeon are observed stunned or injured. - ii) More than one dead shortnose sturgeon or more than one dead Atlantic sturgeon (belonging to the NYB, CB or GOM DPS) are observed during pile driving with injuries that are attributable to project operations. - iii) More than 52 New York Bight DPS, three Chesapeake Bay DPS, and two Gulf of Maine DPS Atlantic sturgeon are observed stunned or injured.
+- i) More than 41 shortnose sturgeon are observed stunned or injured during pile driving. - ii) More than one dead shortnose sturgeon or more than one dead Atlantic sturgeon (belonging to the NYB, CB or GOM DPS) are observed during pile driving with injuries that are attributable to project operations.

-- iv) More than three shortnose sturgeon and more than three Atlantic sturgeon (two NYB DPS and one CB or GOM DPS) are observed captured during mechanical dredging. - v) More than one shortnose sturgeon or more than one Atlantic sturgeon (belonging to the NYB, CB or GOM DPS) are injured or killed during mechanical dredging.
+- iii) More than 38 New York Bight DPS, 2 Chesapeake Bay DPS, and 1Gulf of Maine DPS Atlantic sturgeon are observed stunned or injured during pile driving. - iv) More than two shortnose sturgeon and more than two Atlantic sturgeon (two NYB DPS and one CB or GOM DPS) are observed captured during mechanical dredging. - v) More than one shortnose sturgeon or more than one Atlantic sturgeon (belonging to the NYB, CB or GOM DPS) are injured or killed during mechanical dredging.